Dantedì at the Don Bosco Theatre, Massimo Santoro on stage with the XXXIII Canto del Paradiso

-The Salesian Institute of Caserta and the Don Bosco Past Pupils Union “Umberto Cirillo” are preparing to celebrate “Dantedì” 2025 with a special event at the Don Bosco Theater in Caserta.
-On Monday, March 24, at 18.00:XNUMX p.m., the show “L'amor che move il sole e l'altre stelle” (Love that moves the sun and the other stars), written and performed by Massimo Santoro, will be performed.
-Admission will be free for all participants.
+The Salesian Institute of Caserta and the Don Bosco Past Pupils Union "Umberto Cirillo" are preparing to celebrate "Dantedì" 2025 with a special event at the Don Bosco Theater in Caserta.
+On Monday, March 24, at 6:00 PM, the show "L'amor che move il sole e l'altre stelle," written and performed by Massimo Santoro, will be performed.
+Admission is free for all participants.

 Celebration of the Supreme Poet